Best yoghurt in Australia reviewed

 Pot set yogurt is cultured (ie fermented) and set directly in the container it will be sold in.
 Other yoghurts which aren’t pot set are cultured in a larger vat and then stirred to create a more smooth texture.

-In general, pot set yoghurts tend to be less homogenous and less creamy.
+In general, pot set yoghurts tend to be less homogenous and less creamy (but not always as Jalna Greek Plus yoghurt shows).
 They also have a more irregular texture and it feels like the yoghurt is made up of tiny lumps.

 So you could say that pot set yoghurts are more traditional, however I think the texture is often not as good as other yoghurts.